 Best Activity Trackers

-Activity trackers, or more commonly known as fitness trackers even though they are the exact same thing, are great for both fitness gurus and novices alike.
+Activity trackers, or more commonly known as fitness trackers, are great for both fitness gurus and novices alike.
 Depending on the type you are interested in, they can be as complex or simple as you desire.
 No matter, they are great tools that utilize computer programming and software to provide you with essential fitness metrics such as heart rate, calories burned, total distance, speed, etc. But, for some reason, activity trackers are tricky because many (even the great ones) have performance issues and caveats.
 Given the complexity of their design, this is not surprising just something to take note of.
 However, if you stick with the bottom ten, you should be all good.

 - Fitbit Alta HR

 - Appealing design

 - Sleep monitoring

 Besides all the basic fitness metrics that you can track, you can also assess your sleep and heart rate.
 Granted the heart rate monitor is not the greatest, it still gives you the capability of doing so.

 All on the OLED display, which is not too large or too small, you can tap to see all the metrics and stats you want to see; in addition to times and notifications from your synced devices.